knope-dev/knope/docs/src/content/docs/recipes/enforcing-change-documentation.md

 :::caution

-This bot is very new and doesn't yet support all the types of changes that Knope does.
+This bot is new and doesn't yet support all the types of changes that Knope does.
 Please [open an issue](https://knope-dev/knope/issues/new) if you find a bug or have a feature request.
-See [the bot's reference docs](/reference/bot) for more details.
+See [the reference docs](/reference/bot) for more details.

 :::